erajasekar/erajasekar.github.io/_posts/2016-06-01-java8-logger-trait.md

 analytics: true
 ---

-This post explains how default methods in Java 8 can be as a *trait* to automatically inject logger instances.
+This post explains how default methods in Java 8 can be used as a *trait* to automatically inject logger instances.

 To use logging in Java code, we need to add this boiler plate code in every Java class.